RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Specific notes for macOS

 The main issue with macOS is the somewhat sorry state of emulator support.
 Many emulators are simply not available on this operating system, or the precompiled binaries have not been notarized meaning they will not run on anything newer than macOS 10.14.5.
-Using the Homebrew package manager partly compensates for this as some emulators are available there, but underlying issues like Apple's refusal to support the Vulkan and OpenGL graphics libraries means some emulators simply can't be used.
-Most RetroArch cores are available though, so macOS is still a viable retrogaming platform.
+Using the Homebrew package manager partly compensates for this as some additional emulators are available there, but Apple's lack of support for Vulkan means some emulators simply can't be used.
+Most RetroArch cores are available though.

 ES-DE currently ships only as an x86/Intel binary so if you run it on an M1 Mac, you need to also install x86 versions of all emulators including RetroArch.
 That's also the case for any emulators installed via Homebrew.
 The reason this is needed is that the Rosetta 2 translation environment does not support mixing of ARM and x86 architectures.